 Marcus smiled triumphantly.
 "This is my newest creation!
 A fully-functional Artificial Intelligence, Personally designed by me for Exeter!"

-Epsilon sighed.
-"You named an AI after a three-headed demon dog?
-Where did that inspiration come from?"
+"You named an A.I. after a three-headed demon dog?
+I'm afraid to ask why."

-Marcus walked Epsilon over to the hangar door that connected to the engineering lab where he would be departing for Japan.
-"Well...
-Cerberus has a um... minor flaw."
+The tech wizard walked Epsilon over to the hangar door that connected to the engineering lab where he would be departing for Japan.
+"Well you see, Cerberus has a... um... minor flaw."

 Particularly unnerved by this piece of info, Epsilon glanced at the man with a narrowed gaze. " A 'minor' flaw?"

-Epsilon stopped walking and stared at the man, "You installed a bipolar Intelligence with access to my suit inside the armor?"
+Epsilon stopped walking and stared at the man incredulously.
+"You installed a bipolar intelligence with access to my suit inside the armor?"

 Marcus waved him off and pushed him to keep walking.
 "It's not like that.
-The AI itself just has multiple personalities, that's all.
+The A.I. itself just has multiple personalities, that's all.
 It's nothing dangerous.
-It has three, to be exact, which is why I dubbed him Cerberus.
-Though I suppose I could've called it Trident as well..."
+It has three, to be exact, which is why I named it Cerberus.
+Though I suppose I could've called it Trident or something..."

 Epsilon sighed again and stopped in front of the open hangar bay doors, providing him with a clear view of the sky above Nevada's barren landscape.
-"As long as it doesn't possess me or something, it's fine."
+"As long as it doesn't possess me or something, I guess it's fine..."

 The older member of the duo patted the armored pilot on the back.
 "It'll be fine!
-He's nothing like that!
+It's nothing like that!
 You'll see.
-He'll activate about fifteen minutes from now, and then you'll see just how great it really is!"
+It'll activate about fifteen minutes from now, and then you'll see just how great it really is!"

-The man started to walk back towards the far end of the hangar so Epsilon could launch without fear of harming him.
+With a nod, the man started to walk back towards the far end of the hangar so Epsilon could launch without fear of harming him.
 "Good luck man...
 I get the feeling you're going to need it."
-Church readied Exeter for takeoff and sighed one last time.
-He had no idea just how much luck he needed.